ApiGen/ApiGen/README.md

 * A page with trees of classes, interfaces, traits and exceptions.
 * A page with a list of deprecated elements.
 * A page with Todo tasks.
-* List of undocumented elements.
+* Checkstyle report of undocumented elements.
 * Support for docblock templates.
 * Support for @inheritdoc.
 * Support for {@link}.